Chip-Biscuit/Spiderman-Friend-or-Foe-Fix/README.md

 Chip, JokerAlex21.

-credit to 13AG for d3d9hook base code.
+credit to Elisha Riedlinger for the base wrapper and 13 AG.